EvansWinner/awesome-line-editors/README.md

 [Wikipedia Page](https://en.wikipedia.org/wiki/QED_(text_editor))&nbsp;![Wikipedia](img/wikipedia.png) |
 [Text Editor Wiki Page](https://texteditors.org/cgi-bin/wiki.pl?Qed)

-``qed`` (sometimes written QED)  was, it is said, written for an old 1960s machine using an old 1960s operating system.
-Various later versions appeared and eventually it was re implemented in c, and there is a version available called [qed-new](https://github.com/phonologus/qed-new)&nbsp;![GitHub](img/github.png) with Unicode support which will compile and run, at least minimally, on POSIXy systems I've tried, with a little tinkering.
+*qed* (sometimes written QED)  was, it is said, written for an old 1960s machine using an old 1960s operating system.
+Various later versions appeared and eventually it was re implemented in C, and there is a version available called [qed-new](https://github.com/phonologus/qed-new)&nbsp;![GitHub](img/github.png) with Unicode support which will compile and run, at least minimally, on POSIXy systems I've tried, with a little tinkering.

-This one has become my daily driver editor -- for first drafts, that is (and I still don't know it very well).
+This one was briefly my daily driver editor -- for first drafts, that is (and I still don't know it very well) until I discovered *edam*.
 It sports multiple buffers, which is nice if you're into that kind of thing.
-It and "sam -d" might be the most powerful line editors around.
+It and `sam -d` might be the most powerful line editors around.

 Brought to you by the same person behind qed-new above, is a project to produce a nice, updated version